Satellites and blogs: BlackRock to raise game in China stock picking | 4-Traders

 Earlier this month, global hedge fund managers Bridgewater Associates LP and Winton Group got the regulatory green light to launch private fund products in China, a market crowded with nearly 9,000 local competitors.

-BlackRock's China fund will use 'big data' and machine learning - a type of computer artificial intelligence - to analyse fundamentals, market sentiment and macroeconomic policies, according to materials distributed to salespeople.
+BlackRock's China fund will use 'big data' and machine learning - a type of computer artificial intelligence - to analyze fundamentals, market sentiment and macroeconomic policies, according to materials distributed to salespeople.

 The firm said it had registered its first China equity fund last month, but declined to provide details of its investment strategy when asked by Reuters.